• Skip to primary navigation

 yogurt dill sauce ingredients in white bowl with wooden spoon

-4. Then mix the yogurt dill sauce together until smooth.
+4. Now, mix the dip together until smooth.

 wooden spoon mixing herbs into yogurt